JasonLocklin/Dissertation/VWM/Discussion.md

 overwhelming source of failures.
-While the single-target condition is effectively tuned to detect guessing (as that's the only type of error), the multi-target conditions simply provides less oportunity to detect guessing, both in terms of space on the colour bar that results in coding a response as a guess, and in terms of response frequency, given the three possible outcome probabilitites.
+While the single-target condition is effectively tuned to detect guessing (as that's the only type of error), the multi-target conditions simply provides less opportunity to detect guessing, both in terms of space on the colour bar that results in coding a response as a guess, and in terms of response frequency, given the three possible outcome probabilities.

 Additionally, it should not be automatically discounted that a difference in the healthy control groups